mahfuztbt/Software-Design-Pattern-Spring-2021/README.md

 ## Explanation
 Real world example

-> Alchemist's shop has shelves full of magic potions.
-Many of the potions are the same so there is
+> In stark industries lab has some super soldier and super human and some power serum.
+Many of the serum are the same so there is
 > no need to create new object for each of them.
 Instead one object instance can represent multiple
 > shelf items so memory footprint remains small.